 Missouri Corn and Missouri FFA Helping Build Future Leaders

-Missouri’s top 30 FFA high school seniors completed the fifth annual Helping Youth Prepare for Excellence (HYPE) FFA Academy June 25-27, in Columbia, Mo.
+Missouri’s top 30 FFA high school seniors completed the seventh annual Helping Youth Prepare for Excellence (HYPE) FFA Academy June 22-24, in Jefferson City, Mo.
 The three-day intensive program is designed to inform and empower students to effectively engage on pressing agriculture topics.
-Since 2015, the Missouri Corn Merchandising Council has sponsored and facilitated the academy in conjunction with Missouri FFA.
-This year’s academy was hosted at the University of Missouri’s College of Agriculture, Food and Natural Resources.
+Since 2015, the Missouri Corn Merchandising Council (MCMC) has sponsored and facilitated the academy in conjunction with Missouri FFA.

-Over the three-day conference, students participated in sessions promoting advocacy training, social media, communication, and stakeholder collaboration.
-In addition, topics included overcoming adversity, developing a personal brand, and engaging those with opposing viewpoints.
-Students learned from farmers, industry representatives, social media experts, and others on how to effectively advocate about issues facing the industry.
-The group explored the Missouri Soybean Bay Farm and its innovations in crop production, research, and soybean biotechnology.
+Over the three days, students participated in sessions promoting advocacy training, social media, communications, and stakeholder collaboration.
+In addition, discussions included overcoming adversity, developing a personal brand, and engaging those with opposing viewpoints.
+Students learned from farmers, industry representatives, social media experts, and others on effectively advocating on issues facing the industry.
+The group also explored the Missouri Soybean Center for Soy Innovation.

 In culmination, participants testified on key issues during mock hearings with legislators at the Missouri State Capitol.
-This year’s topics included tariffs and trade, eminent domain, lab-produced meat labeling, river management, and the federal Renewable Fuel Standard.
-Missouri Sen. Mike Bernskoetter (R-Jefferson City) and State Reps.
-Rusty Black (R-Chillicothe), Barbara Washington (D-Kansas City), Don Rone (R-Portageville), Jeff Porter (R-Montgomery City), Kent Haden (R-Mexico), Louis Riggs (R-Hannibal), and Tracy McCreery (D-St. Louis) interacted with and challenged the students.
-Missouri Corn CEO Gary Marshall provided the closing keynote, empowering participants to use their newfound skills as they continue to represent Missouri’s number one industry.
+This year’s topics included the federal Renewable Fuel Standard, estate taxes, waterway infrastructure, agriculture inspections, and eminent domain.
+Missouri Sens.
+Mike Bernskoetter (R-Jefferson City) and Barbara Washington (D-Kansas City), and State Reps.
+Rusty Black (R-Chillicothe), Kent Haden (R-Mexico), Greg Sharpe (R-Ewing), Sara Walsh (R-Ashland), Louis Riggs (R-Hannibal), and Tracy McCreery (D-St. Louis) interacted with and challenged the students.
+Missouri Director of Agriculture Chris Chinn concluded the academy by empowering participants to use their newfound skills as they continue to represent Missouri’s number one industry.

 The Missouri Corn Merchandising Council is an organization of corn growers dedicated to developing and expanding corn markets, educating growers and customers, and exploring new research opportunities.
 The National FFA Organization makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth, and career success through agricultural education.
 Contact Missouri Corn Associate Director of Communications Hilary Black at (800) 827-4181 or email@example.com for more information about HYPE Academy.